Configuring an Event Broker Service to use Client Certificate Authentication

 Now that we have enabled client certificate authentication, we need to make sure that client certificates signed by our internal CA are trusted by the event broker service.
 To do that, we need upload the certificate for our internal CA to the list of CAs trusted by our event broker service.

-You can only configure client certificate authentication for Standard service types in an Enterprise account.
+You can only configure client certificate authentication for Broker 100 service types in an Enterprise account.

 To upload a certificate for a trusted CA, perform the following steps: